spraakbanken/mink-backend/README.md

 ## Testing

-To run the tests, you can use `pytest`.
+The automatic tests are run with `pytest`.
 Make sure you have the test dependencies installed (e.g. by running `pip install -r requirements-dev.txt`), and then run:

 ```bash
 pytest [--custom-log-level=<log_level>] [--mink-log-level=<log_level>] [-k <test_name>]